Dengue fever outbreaks: 2019

-A dengue fever outbreak in Bangladesh starting April 2019 has caused 18,484 infected patients and 57 death.
+A dengue fever outbreak in Bangladesh starting in April 2019 has caused 18,484 infected patients and 57 deaths.

 A dengue epidemic has been declared in the Philippines after 600 dead and over 150,000 cases reported.

 In the summer of 2019 an outbreak was confirmed in Oceania.
 276 cases and one death were reported in the Marshall Islands, resulting in the government halting travel between the urban centers of Ebeye and Majuro to the outer islands.
 Outbreaks were also reported in Palau, Federated States of Micronesia, the Cook Islands, Tuvalu, and the Philippines.

 In end of December 2018, a man who had no recent travel history tested positive for dengue fever in Oman.
 It is thought the Aedes Aegypti mosquito, which had been reportedly seen in some parts of Muscat, is the cause of the outbreak of dengue fever in parts of Oman.
 The outbreak was easily controlled though, with only 343 suspected cases and 59 confirmed cases by April 2019.

 Mexico reported 41,505 cases and 191 deaths, with Jalisco being the state with the most infections (11,727) and deaths (49).

 2020

-1,346,991 cases of dengue fever have been reported in Latin America between January 2019 and March 2020; 1,530 people have died.
-The countries with the highest rates are Nicaragua (2,271 cases per 100,000 inhabitants), Belize (1,021), Honduras (995.5), and El Salvador (375).
-Bolivia has reported 7,700 cases.
+1,346,991 cases of dengue fever were reported in Latin America between January 2019 and March 2020; 1,530 people died.
+The countries with the highest rates were Nicaragua (2,271 cases per 100,000 inhabitants), Belize (1,021), Honduras (995.5), and El Salvador (375).
+Bolivia reported 7,700 cases.
 Mexico had 24,313 cases and 79 deaths; the state of Jalisco reported the highest numbers (5,362 cases and 20 deaths), followed by Tabasco (9 deaths), and Michoacán (2,517 cases).

-Health authorities warn that efforts to combat the COVID-19 pandemic hampered efforts to combat dengue.
-At least 1.1 million cases of dengue and nearly 400 deaths from the disease have been reported in Brazil, where there are over 3.1 million COVID-19 infections.
+Health authorities warned that efforts to combat the COVID-19 pandemic hampered efforts to combat dengue.
+At least 1.1 million cases of dengue and nearly 400 deaths from the disease were reported in Brazil, where there were over 3.1 million COVID-19 infections.

+2021-22

+During the COVID-19 pandemic, official reporting of many other infectious diseases was significantly disrupted, with a sharp drop across the board.

+2023

+In September 2023 The Ministry of Health and Wellness of Jamaica declared a dengue outbreak after a significant rise in cases.
+The Guardian reported that the outbreak was influenced by the heat, as the summer of 2023 recorded the highest temperature in 100,000 years.